Ac6Embedded/vscode-zephyr-workbench-docs/docs/tutorials/stm32f746g_disco.md

 * **J-Link** (if used externally)

 :::note
-Zephyr Workbench includes pyOCD, but OpenOCD is often preferred for STM32 targets.
+Workbench for Zephyr includes pyOCD, but OpenOCD is often preferred for STM32 targets.
 :::
 :::info
 Make sure to install the [ST-LINK USB drivers](https://www.st.com/en/development-tools/st-link-v2.html) to enable communication with the debugger.